4 min read

 Conclusion

 • Many of us are conditioned to associate blissful feelings with being thin.
+For other people, such feelings may be associated with another physical characteristic, such as being tall, muscular, curvy, having smooth skin or thick hair etc.

 • But when we stop making our happiness conditional on changing our body, we gain access to lovely feelings in the here and now.